 d.
 Compliance with legislation against discrimination in employment on the basis of gender, ethnic origin and disability.
 Compliance with legislation in respect to non-discrimination on the grounds of age.

 e.
-Adherence to National Minimum Wage (NMW) and working time legislation.
+Adherence to National Minimum Wage (NMW)/ National Living Wage (NLW) and working time legislation.

 f.
 Immigration regulations.

-7. Where training is required, this must comply with NMW and working time legislation.
+7. Where training is required, this must comply with NMW/NLW and working time legislation.
 Any potential employees must be made aware in advance of the training period.

 8. It is the responsibility of the employer to let all candidates know the result of an application or interview as soon as reasonably possible.

-9. It is the responsibility of the employer to inform the University of Suffolk Careers and Employability service when the post has been filled.
+9. It is the responsibility of the employer to inform the University of Suffolk Careers, Employability and Enterprise service when the post has been filled.

 All information advertised by the University of Suffolk Careers Jobs Board is done so in good faith.